![]() |

 No Ruff

-linter from PyPI fails to run on ppc64le (page size memory error with Debian's kernel). - To rebuild
+• The newer ruff linter from PyPI fails to run on ppc64le (page size memory error with Debian's kernel).

-compiler needs to be installed. - To rebuild
+• To rebuild ruff a rustc compiler needs to be installed.

 No Conda, No Anaconda